Christmas Letter Swap

 The first swap took place in 2013, and was considered a huge success in that 40+ people participated, while only 3 deadbeats shirked their commitment to the project.
 The letters were wildly inventive: often hilarious, sometimes weird and dark, and, once in awhile, touching.

 The second swap took place in 2015, and was a bit of a mess.
 We grew to include participants from six continents, and were not prepared for the explosion in numbers.
 Many people neglected to send letters, some people received none, and no creations ever got posted online.
-I was the sole entry into the Hall of Shame for my organizational screw up.
+The project creator was the sole entry into the Hall of Shame for my organizational screw up.

 In 2019, we had a new system in place, and had a cash prize drawing to encourage full participation.
-From what we know, most people got the majority of their letters.
+We had a whopping seven entries into the Hall of Shame, but managed to write enough extras to make sure everyone received their five.

 In 2020, we had 50 letters, and full participation from everyone who signed up!